-A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps, currently leading high-performing teams.
+A developer with 20+ years of experience proficient in backend development, specialized in scalability and DevOps.

 2019-04 to 2019-12: Influencity

-I was CTO of Influencity, a company in the field of influencer marketing.
+I worked as CTO of Influencity, a company in the field of influencer marketing.
 I led a team of talented developers and helped them build the best platform for influencer marketing, using Node.js and React.

 While there I helped improve the architecture, hired two new engineers (for a total of 6 people) and led the team during a complete revamping of critical modules.